StevenBlack/vocab/million-dollar-words.md

 ### caitiff
 A despicable lowlife; a contemptible or cowardly person.
-Should be pronounced CAY-TIFF, probably through clenched teeth, with a sneer.
-Reserve the term for traitors and people who hurt others to further themselves.

 ### cajole